clover-labs/klub-kgb/README.md

 PUBLIC_LANDING_DIRECTUS_COLLECTION_NAME=blog_posts
 ```

 **Note**: The `PUBLIC_` prefix is required by SvelteKit for client-side accessible environment variables.
+These variables are accessed using `$env/dynamic/public` imports, not `import.meta.env`.
 This is a security feature to prevent accidental exposure of sensitive data.

 ### 3. Directus Setup